openxla/stablehlo/docs/spec_draft.md

 `concat_dimension`.

-The following diagram shows how the scattered blocks of `operand`, from all the execution instances, are concatenated to form `result` in each executon instance.
+The following diagram shows how the scattered blocks of `operand`, from all the execution instances, are concatenated to form `result` in each execution instance.

 <img align="center" src="spec_draft/all_to_all.svg" />